 Rejuvinate your skin with a chemical peel at Savannah Facial Plastic Surgery

-A chemical peel essentially exfoliates the top layers of damaged skin, evening out your texture, pigmentation, and reversing the effects of sun damage, acne and aging.
+A chemical peel is a cosmetic procedure that essentially exfoliates the top layers of damaged skin, evening out your texture, pigmentation, and reversing the effects of sun damage, acne, and aging.
+This process helps alleviate the effects of damage done to the skin, as well as reduce the appearance of uneven skin tone and skin discoloration.

 A chemical peel involves placing a chemical solution directly on the face.
-Over time, the skin will scab and peel, leaving behind rejuvenated, younger looking skin.
+Over time, the skin will scab and peel, leaving behind a rejuvenated skin tone, healthier skin cells, and younger-looking skin.

-You may be an ideal candidate for a chemical peel if you have uneven skin texture or tone, acne scarring or sun damage.
-As with all medical procedures, excellent candidates are those in good overall health and who have informed, realistic expectations.
+You may be an ideal candidate for a chemical peel if you have uneven skin color or skin texture issues, such as age spots, unwanted freckles, acne scars, melasma, sun damage, and fine lines.
+As with all dermatology procedures, excellent candidates are those in good overall health and who have informed, realistic expectations.

 THE CHEMICAL PEEL PROCEDURE

-The procedure for a chemical peel is fairly simple with little to moderate discomfort.
-First, the skin is thoroughly cleaned, then Dr. Minton places a chemical solution directly on the face, which may have a slight stinging sensation.
+The procedure is fairly simple, with little to moderate discomfort.
+First, the skin is thoroughly cleaned, and then Dr. Minton places a chemical solution directly on the face, which may have a slight stinging sensation.

-The two most commonly used chemical solutions are an Alpha hydroxyl acid (AHA) peel and a Trichloroacetic acid (TCA) peel.
+The two most commonly used chemical solutions are Alpha Hydroxyl Acid (AHA) peel and a Trichloroacetic Acid (TCA) peel.
 AHAs are the mildest and most superficial peels.
 TCA peels come in a variety of intensities based on the patient’s needs.
 Both chemical solutions peel away to the top layers of damaged skin to reveal undamaged new skin beneath.

 Are chemical peels safe?

-Chemical peeling is an entirely safe procedure, though it should always be administered by a skilled and certified physician.
+Chemical peeling is an entirely safe procedure, though it should always be administered by a skilled and certified physician or dermatologist.

 How long does a chemical peeling treatment take?